 Accommodation 11 nights – NPR 5590 / $47 (500×2+500×2+500+2×500+700+200+1190)

 Our total cost of accommodation was $47 for 11 days excluding shower and wifi.
 The price of accommodation is cheap if you eat in the tea house that you are staying at, the tea houses make money from you buying food, not accommodation.
-Below is a list of the tea houses we stayed in and the cost per night, what it included and cost of extras.
+Below is a list of the tea houses we stayed in and the cost per night, what is included, and the cost of extras.

 - Monjo, Mount Kailash (stayed here twice) – NPR 500 per room wifi 500, hot shower free, charging 200

-- Namche Bazaar, International Foot Rest Lodge (2 nights) – Namche has a fixed price of NPR 500 per person, hot gas shower 500, wifi free, charging free
+- Namche Bazaar, International Foot Rest Lodge (2 nights) – Namche has a fixed price of NPR 500 per person, a hot gas shower of 500, Wi-Fi free, charging free

 - Teng Boche, Himalayan Guesthouse – NPR 500 per room

-- Dingboche, Himalayan Culture Home (2 nights) – NPR 500 per room, wifi NPR 800 (1gig), hot shower NPR 500 pipes were frozen whole town so we took a bucket shower, we shared one bucket of hot water.
+- Dingboche, Himalayan Culture Home (2 nights) – NPR 500 per room, Wi-Fi NPR 800 (1gig), hot shower NPR 500 pipes were frozen throughout the whole town so we took a bucket shower, we shared one bucket of hot water.

 - Lobuche, New EBC Guest House – Lobuche has a fixed price of NPR 700 per room (1 to 3 people) charging device for 1 hour NPR200, shower NPR 700